ValentinHerrmann/sql-comparer/README.md

 Submit bug reports and features requests at: https://github.com/ValentinHerrmann/sql_testing_tools

+### V 0.2.3
+- fix: ASC/DESC in ORDER BY (also with multiple columns and order directions), no direction treated as ASC
+- Verified that ; and whitespaces, linebreaks at end of query are ignored

 ### V 0.2.2
 - Support LIKE
 - Support '<=' and '>=' (geq and leq)